zama-ai/kms/core/service/README.md

 - `Unavailable`: The `KeyGen` for the queried `request_id` has started but is not finished yet.
 - `Internal`: The `KeyGen` for the queried `request_id` has failed due to an internal and unrecoverable server error.

-If the call is successful, the `KeyGenResul` will contain the `request_id` used in the query, as well as the following map:
+If the call is successful, the `KeyGenResult` will contain the `request_id` used in the query, as well as the following map:
 - Key: `"PublicKey"`, Value: The `SignedPubDataHandle` corresponding to the generated `tfhe::CompactPublicKey`.
 - Key: `"ServerKey"`, Value: The `SignedPubDataHandle` corresponding to the generated `tfhe::ServerKey`.
 - __If the setting is threshold__ Key: `"SnsKey"`, Value: The `SignedPubDataHandle` corresponding to the generated `SwitchAndSquashKey`.